Regent Street railway station: 1985: Restoration and heritage listing

-21st Century
+21st century

 Subsequently, the station has occasionally been used as a venue to launch special train services and informative displays, and as a hired function centre.
 In the early 2000s, the platform was shortened at the northern end to make way for a bus terminus.

 As part of the construction of the Sydney Metro City & Southwest, a bridge was built across the southern end of the platform in 2018.

 Description

 The station building is predominantly constructed from sandstone; two varieties of colour being used – brown for all columns, cornices, etc. and white for the plain surfaces.
-It consists of a long low-roofed pavilion of nine bays converting a single railway track that enters and leaves the building through a wide Gothic arch at either end.
+It consists of a long low-roofed pavilion of nine bays covering a single railway track that enters and leaves the building through a wide Gothic arch at either end.
 A second arch at either end provides access to the raised stone platform that occupies half the sheltered area.
 An octagonal pavilion of open arches serves as a port cochere on the street side of the platform; its steeply pitched roof resolves into a delicate fleche, which rises above the rest of the building to give the station a landmark character.
 The outer wall of the platform pavilion (on the eastern side of the railway track) is composed of nine great arches on banded cylindrical columns with leafy capitals.

 The columns rise from square tapered bases, each a huge block as high as the human figure.
 At the corners of the pavilion, the arches rest on squared piers that are twice the bulk of the columns.
 The piers have enriched stringcourses with stiff-leaf detail like the column capitals.
 The spandrels between the arches contain circular medallions with carved centre.
 Walls are of plain ashlar courses, rising to a highly ornamented corbel table Winds with a high-pitched roof rising into a square fleche set on the diagonal, which acts as a bell turret.
 The balance of the arches and strong cornice-line with the sweep of the roof makes for a great architecture.
 In the angles between the octagonal porch and the station pavilion are set the less formal structures of rest rooms and toilets; the chimneys of the rest room fireplaces accentuate the angled inner corners.
 These elements are bound into the tighter structure of the conjoined pavilions by stringcourse and cornice holding them like straps.